GSam/docker-compose-actions-workflow/README.md

 # docker-compose-actions-workflow

+Test.
 This is a GitHub Actions workflow example to demonstrate building and testing a multi-container stack using `docker-compose`.

 This sample is based on the [Get started with Docker Compose](https://docs.docker.com/compose/gettingstarted/) documentation.